 What can your dataset not reveal?

 Our data set ignores the fact that a large portion of college students studied remotely.
 Some sources repeat cases, so we are unsure which cases are unique and which are repeated.
+Can you think of a reason why a case may be repeated versus having each entry be a unique case?
+What is your approach to address this issue?

 We can’t determine the timeline of each facility, which means the trend of the case increasing or decreasing is hard to tell.
+Can you be a bit more detailed and specific here about the data you have and don’t have?
+You have case data presented in summary form only, correct?
+The data does not provide the individual records that make up the case totals and therefore it’s impossible for your project to consider case numbers over time for this dataset because there is not time information present.

 How the data was generated?

 The colleges self-reported these cases; the cases cover those of students, faculty, staff members and other college workers.
-Since there is no national standard to report cases, the NYT adds that colleges may report their findings in different ways so it is safe to exercise caution when comparing them.
+Since there is no national standard to report cases, the NYT adds that colleges may report their findings in different ways, so it is safe to exercise caution when comparing them.

 Some data was published on websites managed by state and federal prison systems as well as the Immigration and Customs Enforcement.
 However, since there was no uniform national reporting system for COVID-19 in correctional systems, some facilities stopped releasing data without explanation.